Sensor box IMU with AHRS

 Spaceflight technology

-As early as 1969, a Kalman filter was implemented for the Apollo mission to determine the rocket's attitude.
-In our project an AHRS (Attitude Heading Reference System) with a Kalman filter is also used to combine the advantages of gyroscope and accelerometer and to enable the most precise determination of absolute attitude possible.
+Already in 1969, a Kalman filter was implemented for the first time on the Apollo mission to determine the rocket's attitude.
+In our project too, an AHRS (Attitude Heading Reference System) with a Kalman filter is used to combine the advantages of gyroscope and accelerometer and to enable the most precise determination of the absolute attitude possible.

-The software was written in the low-level programming language C++ using the Visual Studio Code development environment.
-Using interrupts and the real-time operating system FreeRTOS, the computationally intensive and time-critical processes are distributed across multiple CPU cores.
-Custom functions for calculations with transformation matrices and quaternions save processing power and thus energy.
+The software was written in the hardware-near programming language C++ using the Visual Studio Code development environment.
+Using interrupts and the real-time operating system FreeRTOS, the computationally intensive and very time-critical processes are distributed across multiple CPU cores.
+Custom functions for computing with transformation matrices and quaternions save processing power and thus energy.

 Precise manufacturing